MIN | $32.96 (-0.21%)

 Decarbonisation and climate change

-We are committed to understanding and managing our climate related obligations, risks and opportunities as we operate within an increasingly carbon-constrained and changing climate.
+We are committed to understanding and managing our climate related risks and opportunities, including reducing our emissions, supporting decarbonisation and increasing the resilience of our assets and operations.

 Mineral Resources Image